-Graham has long been recognised as a leading practitioner in the field of immigration.
+Graham is ranked in Band 1 for immigration in Chambers and Partners, which refers to his “notable expertise in asylum and deportation matters.”
 His practice in this area extends from personal and business immigration, including EU free movement law, to complex asylum, human rights, and deportation cases.
 He has extensive experience of human rights cases involving children.
 He has a particular interest in the impact of Brexit on EU nationals in the UK and on those employing EU nationals.

 Graham is well-known for his work challenging immigration detention and is regularly instructed in judicial review claims in this area, as well as false imprisonment claims in the County Court and High Court.
 He has appeared in many high profile cases, and is the co-author of the leading textbook on the topic: Detention under the Immigration Acts: Law and Practice (OUP, 2015) (see further under Publications).

 Graham’s broader public law practice encompasses community care, education (including student funding), social security, and housing.

 Graham is accredited by the Bar Council for Direct Access, which means that, in appropriate cases, he is able to accept instructions directly from members of the public and businesses for the provision of advisory and advocacy services.
 His direct access work is limited primarily to providing immigration advice to businesses, professionals and high net worth individuals.

 Graham sits on the Bar Council’s Law Reform Committee.
 He is a member of the Administrative Law Bar Association and the Immigration Law Practitioners’ Association.